Learn about calculating your company’s operating income margin to master financial health, experience growth, and attract investors.

 Categorizing deferred revenue as earned revenue too soon overstates a businesses sales revenue, and contributes to the inaccuracy of other important SaaS business metrics, such as gross margin, customer lifetime value (CLV), CAC payback period, or monthly recurring revenue (MRR).

-For a comprehensive introduction to revenue recognition, take a look at our blog post: How To Manage SaaS Revenue Recognition For Your Startup.
+For a comprehensive introduction to revenue recognition, take a look at our blog posts: How To Manage SaaS Revenue Recognition For Your Startup, and How To Calculate Annual Recurring Revenue.

 The exact calculation for deferred revenue may depend on your business model, but the basic calculation for deferred revenue is: